hlascelles/karina_personal_website/_posts/kitchen/2011-01-04-celebrating-tomato.md

 **Methods:**

-* Handblender tahini with yeast flakes, 70g water, salt and black pepper.
-Spread the sauce on two plates.
+* Mix tahini with yeast flakes, 70g water, salt and black pepper.
 * Cut tomatoes in wedges or halves, depending on their size.
-Arrange them on top of the sauce.
-* Pat the capers dry and scatter them on top of the tomatoes.
+* Spread the tahini sauce on two plates.
+Arrange tomato wedges on top of the sauce.
+Pat dry the capers and scatter them on top of the tomatoes.